Creative Problem Solving (CPS)

 Ah… idea generation… brainstorming!

 The ability to think up ideas.
 Ideas may be something old applied in a new way.
-Or, creating and implementing something that has never been done before… that could turn into an innovation.
+Creating and implementing something that has never been done before could turn into an innovation.

 The official term “brainstorming” was coined by Alex Osborne back in the 1950s.
 Some adhere to the strict rules outlined by Osborne 60 years ago.
 We don’t subscribe to that.
 We feel the term brainstorming applies to any idea generation method.
-A great brainstorm session combines the right people, the right process, and his held in a place conducive to brainstorming and creative thinking.
+A great brainstorm session combines the right people, the right process and is held in a place conducive to brainstorming and creative thinking.

 Reasons We Brainstorm

-As we see it… there are really four key reasons why we brainstorm or want to innovate… to solve, to grow, to think, or to create.
+As we see it… there are really four key reasons we brainstorm or want to innovate, solve, grow, think, or create.

 Solve A Problem/Fix Something

 Think About: Where are you now?
 Where do you want to go?
-Is this an ultimate goal, or a next step?
+Is this an ultimate goal or a next step?
 Are you ready to manage the responsibility associated with the growth?
-What do you feel you “must keep”, or can growing mean starting over from scratch?
+What do you feel you “must keep,” or can growing to mean starting over from scratch?

 Get Ideas / Fill Your Idea Pipeline

 You’re tapped for ideas.
-You need to come up with a series of new product flavors for the next year.
+It would be best to come up with a series of new product flavors for the next year.
 You want to determine your FY’2020-2021 promotional calendar.
-Your idea bank is near zero and you need to replenish the account.
+Your idea bank is near zero, and you need to replenish the account.